Rinchu93/cgal/Guidelines/Examples-and-Demo-Programs.md

 web page, then the header in `<package>/doc/<package>/PackageDescription.txt` should be updated to include a `\cgalPkgDemo{}` line.
 For details see [this page](Writing-Documentation#packagedescriptiontxt).

-for each demo of the package.
-Please discuss with [@lrineau](https://github.com/lrineau) to agree on the name `<name_of_the_demo>.zip` of the zip file, so that the automatic scripts that create the zip files are updated.
+For each demo of the package, please discuss with [@lrineau](https://github.com/lrineau) to agree on the name `<name_of_the_demo>.zip` of the zip file, so that the automatic scripts that create the zip files are updated.